 I am not a property tax protest expert.
 Just a homeowner who believes the computerized tax assessments on my home value are always off-base.
-I’ve found the most helpful information in protesting my taxes was talking to friends about what has worked for them.
+Ove the years, I’ve found the most helpful information in protesting my taxes was talking to friends about what has worked for them.

 Practical help to win your property tax protest.